How many states have approved permanent daylight savings time?

 Critical Analysis

-Find answers to the following questions using the visual above, any links below, your big brain, and your knowledge of American government and politics:
+Find answers to the following questions using the visual above, your big brain, the information provided and any links below:

 Write and Discuss